jjmchew/jjmchew.github.io/JS/01-initialNotes.md

-# LS JavaScript book notes
+# LS JavaScript book and JS210 notes

 ## Misc
 - *programming languages* express the steps that a machine needs to perform to convert some input into an output [^1]